-The development of new technologies is having a tremendous impact over our society in current years.
-A pivot factor in the society evolution has been the internet, which has become more and more present at our workplace and in our learning methods.
-The great merit of internet is the easy access to information that has implicitly led to a new, fast and handy range of tools and capabilities for various fields of activity.
+The development of new technologies is having a tremendous impact over society in current years.
+The internet has been a pivotal factor in the evolution of society and it has become more and more present at our workplace and in our learning methods.
+The great advantage of the internet is easy access to information that has implicitly led to a new, fast and handy range of tools and capabilities for various areas of activity.

-Teaching and learning is one of the areas that greatly benefits from the technological explosion.
-The use of computers and internet influences several components of the educational activity, and introduces a high degree of flexibility with respect to time, place, delivery process and learning process.
+Teaching and learning greatly benefit from the technological explosion.
+The use of computers and the internet influences several components of the educational activity, and introduces a high degree of flexibility with respect to time, place, the delivery and learning process.

-The research in e-learning has been developed in two main directions: Computer-based training (CBT) and web-based training (WBT) [2].
-With CBT, digital technologies are particularly used, such as CD-ROMS to store and distribute multimedia training materials.
-WBT facilitates the online training, and uses the internet to provide access to educational materials.
+Research in e-learning is comprised of two main directions: computer-based training (CBT) and webbased training (WBT) [25].
+With CBT, digital technologies are used in particular to store and distribute multimedia training materials (e.g. CD- ROMS).
+WBT facilitates online training, and uses the internet to provide access to educational materials.

-We have directed our research towards web-based training, whose great potential in education comes from its flexibility and continuously increasing accessibility and usability.
-Training on the internet is becoming more available to every learner at any hour, along with the continuous development of the internet.
-Moreover, the information can be updated easily, leading to the great popularity of e-learning.
+We have directed our research towards webbased training, which has great potential in education due to its flexibility and continuously increasing accessibility and usability.
+Training on the internet is becoming available to a higher number of learners nowadays, owing to continuous development of the internet.
+Information can be updated easily, leading to the great popularity of elearning.
 In contrast, with CBT, if a read-only device is used (e.g. CD) the difficulty of updating the information imposes a constraint on the educational process.
-Also, the internet supports the delivery and communication in e-learning.
-For example, the learning content (e-books, e-courses or e-tests) can be delivered to students through internet and communication can be performed through e-mail, discussion forums, instant messages and so on [2].
-In addition, the internet can provide unlimited storage capabilities, due to its distributed nature, while the CBT storage size is limited by the device (e.g. CD, hard disk).
+Furthermore, the internet supports the delivery and communication in elearning.
+For example, the learning content (ebooks, e-courses or e-tests) can be delivered to students through internet and communication can be performed through e-mail, discussion forums, instant messaging and so on [25].